chitalu/cprintf/README.md

-# cprintf #

-Welcome to the **cprintf** Project
+# Welcome to the cprintf Project #

+#"What is this cprintf", you ask?

+Well...

-cprintf is an umbrella name used to encapsulate a group of C++(11/0x) language functions for extended formatted-printing.
+First of all, "cprintf" is an umbrella name used to encapsulate a group of C++(11/0x) language functions for extended formatted-printing.
-The purpose to provide a thin auxiallary layer atop that of (f)printf.
-Most functionality works, in much a similar manner, to that of its patternal counter-part(s)	i.e printf, fprintf etc.
+The purpose to provide a thin auxiallary layer atop that of std::<f|w>printf.
+Most functionality works, in much a similar manner, to that of its maternal counter-part(s) i.e printf, fprintf etc.

 Aside from guarranteed type-safety (unlike that of it predecesors) cprintf also introduces